-Most companies quote one flat rate for delivery, pickup, and disposal (though some add delivery charges in separately).
+Most companies quote one flat rate fee for delivery, pickup, and disposal (though some add delivery charges separately).
 The rental rate is usually for a standard period of time (for example... up to 7 days) and includes a certain amount of weight (for example... up to 3 tons).
 If you exceed this weight allowance, you will be subject to overage fees typically ranging from $50 to $100 per ton that you go over.

 When comparing dumpster rental prices between two companies:

 - Compare apples to apples (or 20 yard dumpsters to other 20 yard dumpsters... dumpster size can have a big impact on price).

 - Ask how much time is included in the price and what it will cost if you need the container for a longer period

 - Ask how much weight is included in the price and how much "per ton" it will cost if the dumpster is over weight.

 - Ask if any additional fees that may be applied for any reason